raiden-network/raiden/docs/rest_api.rst

    :reqjson int amount: Amount to be sent to the target
    :reqjson int identifier: Identifier of the payment (optional)
+   :reqjson int lock_timeout: lock timeout, in blocks, to be used with the payment.
+Default is 2 * channel's reveal_timeout, Value must be greater than channel's reveal_timeout (optional)

    **Example Response**: